 The AICPA appreciates the opportunity to submit a statement for the record.
-We look forward to working with the Subcommittee as you continue to improve taxpayer services through a modernized tax administration system and improved compliance programs.
+We look forward to working with the Committee to ensure that the IRS has the appropriate resources needed to implement the extensive tax law changes through a modernized and effective tax administration system.